TMaher13/Robinhood-analysis/README.md

 With this project I intend it to fulfill several tasks, which are described below.
 The list will be appended as I find other uses for this project.

-  1. Access Robinhood account
+  1. Access Robinhood account.

       a.
 Report movement of stocks owned for today.

       b.
 Buy/sell stocks from the command line.

-  2. Call the IEX (Investors Exchange) API and analyze specific stocks
+  2. Call the IEX (Investors Exchange) API and analyze specific stocks.

       a.
 Initially just look at historical data